How to Add a Pop of Color to Your Campfire: A Guide to Changing Flame Colors with Chemicals

 It’s important to note that while these chemicals are generally safe, it’s still important to handle them with care.
 Always wear gloves and eye protection when working with chemicals, and keep them out of reach of children and pets.

-How to change the color of flames
+How to make different color flames

 Now that you know a bit about the science behind colored flames and the chemicals that can be used to produce them, let’s take a look at how to actually change the color of a campfire: